nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Cons:

 * Some of the best features like subtasks is pro-only
-* Doesnt have support for handwritten tasks, drawings, images, calendar view
+* Doesn't have support for handwritten tasks, drawings, images, calendar view
 * Reminder timing cannot be customised
 * No attachment of files